 This story stuck with us as we began our tea company and it is with a similar mission that Oribe Tea LLC evolved.

-We endeavor to be a true Hawaiian brand, meaning that we put priority on sourcing local ingredients as our priority.
-We blend these with high quality, organic ingredients that are chosen to compliment what we've sourced locally.
+We endeavor to be a true Hawaiian brand, meaning that we put priority on sourcing local ingredients, from our Island home.
+We blend these with high quality, usually always organic ingredients that are chosen to compliment what we've sourced locally.
 We are based in Hawaii and have always brewed and bottled in Hilo on the Big Island where we are rooted in the community and where we find our strength.

-We hope you enjoy the teas that we are carefully crafting from local, Hawaiian ingredients.
+We hope you enjoy the teas that we are carefully crafting from these Hawaiian ingredients.